 Alvin Jackson, a director of the Company, was a director of Andean American Mining Corp. ("Andean") from March 13, 2007 to September 17, 2007.
-Andean was issued a cease trade order (the "CTO") by the British Columbia Securities Commission on August 3, 2007 for failure to file a fully compliant National Instrument 43-101 technical report.
+Andean was issued a cease trade order (the "CTO") by the British Columbia Securities Commission on August 3, 2007 for failure to file a fully compliant National Instrument 43-101 - Standards for Disclosure of Mineral Projects ("NI 43-101") technical report.
 The CTO was in effect when Mr. Jackson resigned from the board of directors of Andean, but resumed trading in October 2007.

 In October 2006, Pine Valley Mining Corporation, formerly listed on the Toronto Stock Exchange, filed for creditor protection under the Companies' Creditors Arrangement Act.
-Gordon Fretwell resigned as a director of Pine Valley Mining Corporation the year prior to filing for creditor protection.
+Gordon Fretwell resigned as a director of Pine Valley Mining Corporation the year prior to its filing for creditor protection.